kenshunyip/Linnorm/README.md

 # Linnorm
 Linnorm is an R package for RNA-seq expression normalization.
-It also includes several functions for the simulation of RNA-seq datasets using a reference dataset and a specified distribution.
+It also includes several functions for the simulation of RNA-seq dataset using a reference dataset and a specified distribution.

 Linnorm_x.x.tar.gz is the installation file for R. The source codes are located in the Linnorm directory.